 Claiming to be the first and most famous of Australia’s “Big Things” (although it was actually pipped by the Big Scotsman in Adelaide) the Big Banana was commissioned by John Landi to attract people to his roadside banana stall at Coffs Harbour, NSW.
 Over the years, the attraction has had mixed fortunes, but is now the centrepiece of an amusement park.

 The American supermarket company purchased three Pratt’s supermarkets in Victoria and launched the Safeway brand.
 The first was on the site of a successful Pratt’s Supermarket (with rooftop parking) in Frankston, Victoria.
-In 1985, by which time the chain had grown to 126 supermarkets, Safeway was acquired by Woolworths.
+In 1985, by which time the chain had grown to 126 stores, Safeway supermarkets were acquired by Woolworths.
+More

-The American-style Southern Cross Hotel was the first luxury hotel in Melbourne to depart from the traditional style of hotels like the Hotel Windsor.
-Part of the American Intercontinental hotel chain, it had vivid interior tiling decor, 17-second room service response time, shop, an American-style Grill Room and Melbourne’s first tenpin bowling alley.
-It hosted the Beatles in 1964, but closed in 1995 and was demolished in 1997.
+The Southern Cross Hotel was the first luxury hotel in Melbourne to depart from the traditional style of hotels like the Hotel Windsor.
+Part of the American Intercontinental hotel chain (owned by airline Pan-Am), it had vivid interior tiling decor, 17-second room service response time, shop, an American-style Grill Room and Melbourne’s first tenpin bowling alley.
+It hosted the Beatles in 1964, but closed in 1995 and was demolished in 2003.
+More

 Actually, the Streets people themselves don’t know when this iconic Aussie ice cream was launched.
 They say it was “sometime in the 1950s”.
 But the trade mark was registered in August 1961, so 1962 (which is the date Wikipedia gives) seems likely.
 The original version was Lime Splice, with Raspberry Splice following in 1963.
 More

 The ring pull can was invented by Ermal Cleon “Ernie” Fraze of Dayton, Ohio, in 1959.
 It was first put to the test by Iron City Brewing in Pittsburg in 1962 and soon became widely used for beer and soft drinks.
-The original ring pull detached from the can and caused litter.
-To solve this problem, Fraze invented the first push-in, fold-back tab which was patented in 1977.
+The first brewery in Australia to use the ring pull can was the Swan Brewery in Perth.
+The original ring pull detached from the can and became a significant litter problem.
+More

 Coles launched “A new world of shopping” with the opening of the first Coles New World Supermarket in Frankston, Victoria.
 This was a new concept in food retailing in Australia, with groceries, fresh meat, fruit and vegetables, dairy goods, produce and frozen foods all within one store. >Coles Myer Facts

-Toto’s claims to be the first pizzeria in Australia, but this is not the case.
+Toto’s claims to be the first pizzeria in Australia, and on this basis was inducted into World Pizza Hall of Fame in 2007.
+However, it’s a false claim.
 Lucia’s Pizza Bar, in Adelaide’s Central Market, opened four years earlier.
 Toto’s may well have been the first in Melbourne, opening on 7 July 1961 in Lygon Street, Carlton.
 Salvatore Della Bruna operated the business in partnership with Franco Fera and, from 1968, with Silvio Tuli and Salvatore Mercogliano.
-The pizzas were, and remain, Italian-style (no Tandoori chicken pizzas here!)
+The partners sold the business to Sami Mazloum in 1983.

 After World War II, wine exports to Britain resumed.
 To capture more of the British market the Wine Board opened the Australian Wine Centre in Soho, London, in 1960.
 Wine was still not one of Australia’s major exports; in 1974-5 when production reached over 36O million litres only 6.5 million litres were exported valued at $5.3 million.

-Fanny’s was opened by Gloria and Blyth Staley in Lonsdale Street, Melbourne, on the site of a Greek café.
-It eventually closed in 1983.
+Fanny’s restaurant was opened by Gloria and Blyth Staley in Lonsdale Street, Melbourne, on the site of a Greek café.
+It eventually closed in 1993.
 It was a classic, formal, European restaurant beloved by Melbourne’s upper crust.
 Gloria Staley, though not a chef, devised the menus.
 Fanny’s was influential and many of the waiters and chefs went on to make their mark in other restaurants.
+More

 The first Woolworths supermarket was opened at Warrawong in New South Wales in May 1960.
 It offered a range of variety goods and food, with adjacent parking space.
 The same year, Woolworths made their first move into liquor, when they purchased a store at Leederville, WA, which had a liquor licence.
 Further licenses were acquired and consolidated into one trading unit in 1984.